 The program is part of the university’s larger effort to train students to be critical thinkers and forceful writers.
-It is not a nuts-and-bolts communication program; rather it features a strong liberal arts curriculum that grounds students in an academic subject area and gives them the tools to translate and transmit knowledge to a general audience.
+It is not a nuts-and-bolts communication program.
+Rather, it leverages a strong liberal arts curriculum while giving students the tools to translate and transmit knowledge to a general audience.

-In the core courses and electives, students study the history and organization of media institutions; examine the ethical responsibilities of media practitioners; analyze the relationships among the media and other American social, political and corporate institutions; and learn the reporting, writing and editing skills necessary for success in a multiplatform media environment; and explore the challenges and opportunities for innovation and reinvention in journalism.
+In the core courses and electives, students examine the history and organization of media institutions; ponder the ethical responsibilities of media practitioners; learn the reporting, writing and editing skills necessary for success in a multiplatform media environment; and explore the challenges and opportunities for innovation and reinvention in journalism.

 “Journalism and liberal arts are the perfect combination for students at Brandeis University, as it empowers them to not only report on the world but also understand it on a deeper level.”